ag02-org/pip-install-traps/README.md

 or

-bitches.get("yes") #yes is the name of the directory
+bitches.get("yes") #yes is the name of the directory that will be created
 ```